srheiser/deep-prototype/README.md

 # Django Development with Docker

+## Building and starting the container for the first time:

 Run docker-compose up to start the Django server

 `docker-compose up`

 The default port is `8000`, visit `http://localhost:8000/`

+## Running default migrations and creating a superuser account:

 After you've run `docker-compose up`, for the first time, you'll need to run Django's default migrations and create